 Along with festivities, copious amounts of food and the possible devastating hangover, many of us mentally commit ourselves to adhering to the resolutions we make for ourselves for the year to follow.

 Such promises have become so famous that in recent times a Wikipedia entry has even been created for New Year’s resolution with the world’s most popular annual promises.
 One of the primary reasons that so many resolutions go unfulfilled is that they seem more of a chore than a benefit.
+Maybe deciding to travel alone will make your goal a reality this year.

 So, would it not make more sense to promise ourselves a positive change as well as a pleasant way to achieve it?
 Travelling is one of the most popular ways to experience the best of both worlds.